 - Explore the "Karli": Karl-Liebknecht-Straße in the southern district (Südvorstadt) is the city's liveliest street, packed with independent shops, bars, and international cuisine.

-The Expat Angle: Leipzig is a haven for students, artists, and startups.
+The expat Angle: Leipzig is a haven for students, artists, and startups.
 If you're an expat looking for a vibrant, affordable base with a thriving creative scene and a less overwhelming feel than Berlin, Leipzig is a top contender.
 Its central location also makes it an excellent hub for exploring eastern Germany.

 3. Cologne (Köln): The Resilient Heart of the Rhineland